TEAMSTERS DISTRICT COUNCIL 2

 How to apply:

-STUDENTS: The student MUST fill out all information requested and enclose with your
+STUDENTS: The student MUST fill out all information requested and enclose with your application the following:

 1. An original “headshot” photograph of yourself (no paper copies)